microsoft/vscode-wiki/Extension-Authoring:-Adopting-Multi-Root-Workspace-APIs.md

 If your extension is making use of the (now deprecated) `workspace.rootPath` property to work on the currently opened folder, you should read on.

 In addition, if your extension is providing settings that can apply on a resource (= file location) level instead of being global, you should also consider to adopt the new APIs.
-Resource settings are much more powerful because they can apply differently to each folder of a workspace.
+Resource settings are much more powerful because a user can choose to configure settings differently per workspace folder.

 ## Basics